How to Make a Topiary That Looks Like The Real Thing

-Similar boxwood topiary trees sell online for a small fortune, but I learned how to make my own faux boxwood topiaries that are more durable, just as life-like and a fraction of the cost.
+Similar boxwood topiary trees sell online for a small fortune, but I learned how to make my own faux boxwood topiaries that are more durable, just as life-like, and a fraction of the cost.

 What is it about spring that makes everything seem right in the world?
 Dull hues of winter are quickly replaced by bright blooms and new green growth.
 No matter the length of my to-do list, this season always gives me a sense of refreshment and renewal.

-How to Make an Artificial Boxwood Topiary
+How to Make Front Door Topiary Trees

 I made them at a fraction of the cost of those sold in stores and was able to make them exactly the size I wanted.
 I have gotten many compliments on these topiaries and they have held up well over the past two years, even in the hot Texas sun.

-- Faux Greenery Balls or Boxwood balls – one 11″ (CLICK HERE) and two 9″(CLICK HERE)
+- Faux Greenery Balls or Boxwood balls – I used one 10″ and two 9″ and got them from JoAnn’s.

 - ¾ inch dowel rod